BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 Mining Algorithm
 ----------------

-To secure the network, Beam uses the `Equihash <https://www.cryptolux.org/index.php/Equihash>`_ proof-of-work mining algorithm).
+To secure the network, Beam uses the uses a `modified <https://docs.beam.mw/Beam_Equihash.pdf>`_ version of Equihash (150,5) proof-of-work mining algorithm.
 Miners compete against each other using their computing power produce a new block on the chain.
 The first miner that gets to complete the precise computation for each block is granted with a network standard block reward and any fees for transactions added to that block.

 At Mainnet launch, we will use the following Equihash parameters: n=150, k=5.
 In addition, we will introduce a small change to the datapath to further reduce the chance of zero-day ASICs.